 The vaccine DTaP helps protect against diphtheria, tetanus or pertussis (childhood whooping cough).
 It is administered as a series of shots that begin in infancy and go into the early years of childhood, with additional doses as booster shots recommended later on.

-This remedy guards against the hepatitis B virus, a condition whereby the liver remains infected over a long period and eventually causes either cancer or collapse; starting from birth, one usually gets it in between three and four dosages.
+This remedy guards against the hepatitis B virus, a condition whereby the liver remains infected over a long period and eventually causes either cancer or collapse.
+It starts from birth, one usually gets it in between three and four dosages.

 To shield adults against the seasonal influenza virus, it is advised that they be vaccinated every year, also known as the flu vaccine.
 This reduces the chances of flu-related complications, which are more dangerous among elderly people along with individuals with chronic unhealthy conditions such as asthma or diabetes.